 Regardless of ability, ADAPT Community Network empowers the individuals we support to experiment with a wide range of artistic pursuits.
-Not all the individuals in our programs can hold a pencil or paintbrush, but ADAPT’s Laser Art Program uses technology to help them put their artistic visions on paper.
+Not all the individuals in our programs can stand in front of an easel or hold a paintbrush, but ADAPT’s Laser Painting Program uses technology to help them put their creative visions on paper.

 ADAPT supports people with intellectual and developmental disabilities, and so many of the individuals we support have limited mobility.
-As an alternative to a paintbrush, our Art Teacher, Deborah Dawson, uses adaptive laser technology.
-Our people supported can use their heads or wrists to point the adaptive lasers at a canvas where they want to place a brushstroke, and Deborah paints along the laser with the individual’s color of choice.
-What results is a variety of vibrant, abstract pieces from the minds of the individuals we support.
+As an alternative to a paintbrush, our painting facilitator, Deborah Dawson, uses adaptive laser technology.
+Individuals use a headband or hand adaption to point the laser’s red dot on a canvas where they’d like a brushstroke, and Deborah follows the laser dot with the individual’s choice of brush size and color.
+What results is a variety of vibrant, abstract paintings from the minds of the individuals we support.

-Deborah has been perfecting the art of laser painting for ten years and has been working with ADAPT for three of those years.
-She originally founded the Laser Painting Program with the head of the Arts for D75 schools, Kathy London, and has worked tirelessly to bring her method to children and adults with disabilities around New York City.
+Deborah has been developing the art of laser painting for ten years and has been working with ADAPT for three of those years.
+She originally founded the Laser Painting Program with the head of the Arts for D75 schools, Kathy London, and has worked tirelessly to bring her program to children and adults with disabilities around New York City.

 “They feel a sense of accomplishment they would not have ordinarily,” Deborah said of her collaboration with the people we support.
 “Through laser they have the freedom of mobility to explore this process.”